oroinc/platform/src/Oro/Bundle/SecurityBundle/Resources/doc/permissions.md

 Permission consists of 2 related entities.

 * **Permission** - main entity that contains information about specific permission.
-It contains the most important information like Permission name, label, permission and the list of PermissionEntities for what Permission can be applied and the list of PermissionEntities that can't use this Permission.
+It contains the most important information like Permission name, label, groups, the list of PermissionEntities for what Permission can be applied and the list of PermissionEntities that can't use this Permission.

 * **PermissionEntity** - stored entity classes for using in Permission entity.